-Timothy Egan is an acclaimed writer and veteran chronicler of the West whose interests range wide across the American landscape and American history.
-He is a Pulitzer Prize-winning reporter, a popular columnist, and a National Book Award-winning author.
+Timothy Egan is an acclaimed writer and veteran chronicler of the American experience, whose interests range wide across history and landscape, and into the spiritual realm.
+He is a Pulitzer Prize-winning reporter, a popular columnist, and a National Book Award-winning author of eleven books.

 His most recent book, A Fever in the Heartland: The Ku Klux Klan's Plot to Take Over America, and the Woman Who Stopped Them (Penguin Viking, April 4, 2023), debuted at number 10 on the New York Times bestseller list.
 It tells the story of a murderous con man, the Klan's rise to power in Indiana in the 1920s, and the woman who led to their downfall.
 Booklist calls it "[A] riveting exposé" in a starred review.
 His previous book, A Pilgrimage to Eternity, goes to the core questions of humanity, as Egan follows an ancient pilgrimage route a thousand miles from Canterbury to Rome.
 It received rapturous reviews and was a New York Times Notable Book of 2020.
 “Egan is so well-informed he starts to seem like the world’s greatest tour guide,” wrote The New York Times.
 The book is “impossible to put down,” said The Chicago Tribune.